pulp/pulp_installer/docs/customizing.md

       azure_location: 'the folder within the container where your pulp objects will be stored'
       default_file_storage: 'storages.backends.azure_storage.AzureStorage'
 ```

+`pulpcore_update` is set to `true` which means that if pulpcore 3.16 is already installed, it will be upgraded to the latest patch release 3.16.z.

 `pulp_workers`, is set to `4`, which means that 4 worker processes will be started for processing jobs on a multi-core system.
 It replaces the default value of 2.